Hereditary urea cycle abnormalities are inherited conditions. They can cause problems with the removal of waste from the body in the urine.

 The liver produces several chemicals (enzymes) that change ammonia into a form called urea, which the body can remove in the urine.
 If this process is disturbed, ammonia levels begin to rise.

 Several inherited conditions can cause problems with this waste-removal process.
-People with a urea cycle disorder have a defective gene that makes the enzymes needed to break down ammonia in the body.
+People with a urea cycle abnormality have an altered gene that makes the enzymes needed to break down ammonia in the body and so the enzyme doesn't function properly.

-As a group, these disorders occur in 1 in 30,000 newborns.
-OTC deficiency is the most common of these disorders.
+As a group, these conditions occur in 1 in 30,000 newborns.
+OTC deficiency is the most common of these conditions.

-Because this is an X-linked condition, boys are more often affected by OTC deficiency than girls.
+Because OTC deficiency is an X-linked condition, boys are more often affected by it than girls.
 Girls are rarely affected with OTC.
-Those girls who are affected have milder symptoms and can develop the disease later in life.
-Because they are autosomal recessive conditions, the other conditions that cause this problem affect both girls and boys equally.
+Those girls who are affected have milder symptoms and can develop symptoms of the condition later in life.
+Because they are autosomal recessive conditions, the other urea cycle abnormalities affect both girls and boys equally.

-To get the other types of disorders, you need to receive a non-working copy of the gene from both parents.
-Sometimes parents don't know they carry a non-working copy of the gene until their child gets the disorder.
+To get them, you need to receive a non-working copy of the gene from both parents.
+Sometimes parents don't know they carry a non-working copy of the gene until their child gets one of these conditions.

 Symptoms